rjsf-team/react-jsonschema-form/README.md

 - `TitleField`: The generated `TitleField` (if you wanted to utilize it).
 - `title`: A string value containing the title for the object.
 - `description`: A string value containing the description for the object.
-- `properties`: An array of React components representing the object properties, ordered by `ui:order`.
+- `properties`: An array of object representing the properties in the array.
+Each of the properties represent a child with properties described below.
 - `required`: A boolean value stating if the object is required.
 - `schema`: The schema object for this object.
 - `uiSchema`: The uiSchema object for this object field.